UPSD1/Temperature-Conversion-on-Python/README.md

-# Temperature-Conversion-on-Python
+# Basic-Program-on-Python
-This program calculates the various temperature conversions (Celsius, fahrenheit, kelvin and rankine)
+These are python programs ranging from temperature conversions to calculating matrix, base2 to base16 conversion and much more